dirkhillbrecht/UiUiUi/README.md

 ### Development environment

-I program using the Arduino IDE 1.8.19.
+I program using the Arduino IDE 2.2.1 (after starting in the old 1.8 series).
 The UiUiUi source code is loaded in an external editor and project and linked symbolically into the Arduino sketchbook's library section.

 I have used the Heltec Wifi Lora ESP32 module with on-board SSD1306 OLED display.
 So far, this is my only development environment.
 I have access to an Arduino ATMega 2560, but no display to connect it to.
 I'd like to test this whole stuff together with an e-paper display.